 Before taking sodium oxybate,

-- tell your doctor and pharmacist if you are allergic to sodium oxybate, any other medications, or any of the ingredients in sodium oxybate liquid.
-Ask your pharmacist or check the medication guide for a list of the ingredients..
+- tell your doctor and pharmacist if you are allergic to sodium oxybate, any other medications, or any of the ingredients in the sodium oxybate solution or suspension.
+Ask your pharmacist or check the medication guide for a list of the ingredients.

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

 - tell your doctor if you are following a low salt diet for medical reasons.
-Also tell your doctor if you snore; if you have ever thought about harming or killing yourself or planned or tried to do so; and if you have or have ever had lung disease, difficulty breathing, sleep apnea (a sleep disorder that causes breathing to stop for short periods during sleep), seizures, depression, heart failure, high blood pressure, or liver or kidney disease.
+Also tell your doctor if you snore; if you have ever thought about harming or killing yourself or planned or tried to do so; and if you have or have ever had lung disease, difficulty breathing, sleep apnea (a sleep disorder that causes breathing to stop for short periods during sleep), seizures, depression or other mental illness, heart failure, high blood pressure, or liver or kidney disease.

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking sodium oxybate.